 Depicting Roosevelt Island as being a grey, dreary and altogether depressing place where the housing stock is run-down and/or haunted, the Jennifer Connolly-starring “Dark Water” (2005) didn’t exactly get rave reviews from island residents who didn't appreciate their home being portrayed in such a sinister light.

 The creepy mansion (Japanese-style)

 One of the most striking things about “Ju-on: The Grudge” (and its many sequels/remakes) is how seamlessly the concept of a haunted suburban house in Japan translates over to Western viewers.
 Sure, the damned piece of real estate in question looks different from Western dwellings.
 This just makes it the more eerie, unfamiliar and, ultimately, scarier.

-And there’s the 1977 cult film “Hausu" ("House").
-It too, like “Ju-on” is about a haunted house.
-But this house, a grand affair in the Japanese countryside that can best be described as chez Bates plunged head-first down the rabbit hole, just happens to physically devour young girls.
+And there’s the 1977 cult film “Hausu."
+It too, like “Ju-on,” is about a house plagued by evil spirits.
+But this house, a grand affair in the Japanese countryside that can only be described as your standard-issue haunted house plunged head-first down the rabbit hole, just happens to physically devour young girls.
 One of the most bonkers things ever committed to film, after experiencing “Hausu” you’ll never look at a piano or a cat painting in the same way again.

 Do demonic spirits really need that much closet space dedicated for shoe storage?

 Real estate pro tip: Always check for sealed-off basements and hidden crawl spaces before committing to anything.